What are Domain Controllers (DC)?

 The computer machines that function as servers in the domain can either be a member server or a DC.
 A member server belongs to a particular domain, but it does not authenticate the users of that domain.
 There is no data about the entire AD network installed in it.
-DC on the other hand are servers responsible for allowing access to domain resources.
+DCs on the other hand, are servers responsible for allowing access to domain resources.
 It contains information on all user accounts, authenticates users, and enforces security policies for a domain.
 The purpose of DC is to limit user access by ensuring that only authorized users are permitted to access the network.

 A DC has three directory partitions within itself.
 They are as follows:

-- Domain partition: This partition contains users, computers, groups and other objects for a local domain.
-Each domain controller will have full replica of the domain partition.
+- Domain partition: This partition contains users, computers, groups, and other objects for a local domain.
+Each DC will have a full replica of the domain partition.

 - Schema partition: The type of objects and attributes that can be created in a domain is completely controlled by the schema.
 Nevertheless, the schema is extensible.
 It supports the creation of new types of objects and attributes.